 Beverly Daniel Tatum cites Van Den Berghe in defining race: “ a group that is socially defined but on the basis of physical criteria,” such as skin color, eye shape, and hair.

-And this definition is critical, as it – from the very start of this journey into race – forces us to confront, question, and challenge the stereotypes that we have internalized.
-And while Tatum cited this definition back in 1997, science has continually supported it.
+And this definition is critical, as it forces us – from the very start of this journey into race – to confront, question, and challenge the stereotypes that we have internalized.
+And while Tatum cited this definition back in 1997, science has consistently supported it.